 Campus Preventive Health

 The Campus Preventive Health section consists of programs to maintain the health and safety of faculty, staff and students on campus.
 The Employee Health Center and Health Sciences Immunization Program provide medical evaluations and medical clearance for UW faculty, staff and students who work with hazardous substances or may be exposed to bloodborne pathogens.
-The Public Health program ensures the safety of food served on campus, drinking water, pools and spas, and handles pest and wildlife issues.
-The Outreach and Communication program engages the campus community to ensure compliance and communicate safety information.
+The Environmental Public Health program ensures the safety of food served on campus, drinking water, pools and spas, and handles pest and wildlife issues.

 The Environmental Programs section supports UW departments by collecting, transporting, recycling and disposing of hazardous chemical waste generated on campus.
 Our pollution prevention activities involve reduction of chemical waste volume through chemical recycling and redistribution, substitution of less hazardous chemicals, avoiding excess chemical inventory and preventing environmental pollution.